infinity88888888/.github/profile/README.md

 |Platforms| macOS, Ubuntu, Windows| macOS, Ubuntu|
 | Optimisation | CPU-optimized | GPU-optimized |
 | Setup Difficulty | 🟢 Beginner-friendly | 🟡 Intermediate |

+Pick the one that suits you best, and start mining INFINITY today!